 Once you express interest, you’ll fill out an online application and submit a $25 application fee.
 Next, you’ll participate in background checks and a phone interview.
 If you pass these stages, a GRRCC volunteer will visit your home to meet your family.
 Approval takes 3 to 6 weeks, depending on your availability, location, and how busy they are.
 After your home visit, you’ll be connected with the golden’s foster parents.
 Finally, you will meet your dog and see if you match.

 GRRCC has a strong preference for applicants within the Charlotte-Mecklenburg area but occasionally adopts out-of-service territory.
 The adoption fee is per the Golden Retriever’s age.
 Puppies under one cost $350, adults between 1 to 8 years cost $300, and older adult dogs between eight and ten years of age are $100.
 The rescue accepts donations in place of an adoption fee for senior dogs above ten years old.

 - Website: Golden Retriever Rescue Club of Charlotte

 - Email: email@example.com

 3. Neuse River Golden Retriever Rescue

-The foster parent will go through the applications and deem the best fit based on set criteria.
+The Golden Retriever’s foster parent will go through the applications and choose the best fit based on set criteria.
 International dogs of all ages cost $700.
 Puppies under one year cost $400, goldens between 1 to 4 years cost $350, goldens between 4 to 9 years cost $300, and seniors above nine years cost $150.
 The adoption fees include travel, vaccinations, vet care, microchip, spay/neuter, flea and tick preventatives, training, and other care as needed by individual dogs.